eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-isca.md

-#	Operazione Andare a DATE
+#	Operazione Andare a ISCA

 + Find the cross-correlation of RTW waves.
 + Find the covariance of RTW waves.